OWSM-CTC: An Open Encoder-Only Speech Foundation Model for Speech Recognition, Translation, and Language Identification: Related Work

 \subsection{Speech foundation models}

-\textbf{Attention-based encoder-decoder.} OpenAI's Whisper~\citep{whisper} adopts the standard Transformer encoder-decoder architecture~\citep{transformer} and scales the training data to 680k hours of proprietary labelled audio.\footnote{Their latest large-v3 version uses 1M hours of labelled audio and 4M hours of pseudo-labelled audio.} Despite its strong performance on ASR, ST, and LID, the full development pipeline including training data details and training codebase is not publicly available.
-A recent project OWSM aims to reproduce Whisper-style training using public data and open-source toolkits to promote transparency and open science in this field~\citep{owsm-asru23}.
-The latest OWSM v3.1 models~\citep{owsm-v31} employ E-Branchformer~\citep{ebranchformer} as the encoder and Transformer as the decoder, which is trained with a joint ASR CTC loss~\citep{joint-ctc-attn}.
+\textbf{Attention-based encoder-decoder.} OpenAI Whisper~\citep{whisper} adopts the standard Transformer encoder-decoder architecture~\citep{transformer} and scales the training data to 680k hours of proprietary labeled audio.\footnote{Their latest large-v3 version uses 1M hours of labeled audio and 4M hours of pseudo-labeled audio.} However, the complete pipeline for model development, including training data details and training code, is not publicly available.
+A recent project, OWSM, aims to reproduce Whisper-style training using public data and open-source toolkits to promote transparency and open science in this field~\citep{owsm-asru23}.
+The latest OWSM v3.1 models~\citep{owsm-v31} employ E-Branchformer~\citep{ebranchformer} as the encoder and Transformer as the decoder, which are trained with a joint ASR CTC loss~\citep{joint-ctc-attn}.
 Although OWSM has promising results using public corpora, it still follows the encoder-decoder architecture, which can be slow and unstable at inference time.

 \textbf{Decoder-only.} Several studies employ decoder-only models for speech-to-text tasks.
 AudioPaLM~\citep{audiopalm} extends the textual PaLM-2~\citep{palm2} to support speech understanding and generation tasks including ASR and ST. DOTA~\citep{dota} is a decoder-only Transformer model trained on 93k hours of public English ASR data, but it does not support other languages or ST. Decoder-only models face the same slowness and robustness issues as encoder-decoder due to autoregressive decoding.